Pan-Arabism

 Pan-Arabism as a popular ideology

-Al-Kuwatli pursued his ideals making contacts and conferences that would lead to the creation, in 1949, of the Pan-Arabic League (not with the purpose to unification but as a common forum of all Arab countries) and, together with Gamal Abdel Nasser, the unification between Syria and Egypt in the short lived United Arab Rebublic (1958-61) to better protection against foreign interests always present even after the independence of the several arab states (for example, the influence from the Federated Kingdoms among the Hashemite Dynasty or among the Khedive of Egypt).
+Al-Kuwatli pursued his ideals making contacts and conferences that would lead to the creation, in 1949, of the Arab Community (not with the purpose to unification but as a common forum of all Arab countries) and, together with Gamal Abdel Nasser, the unification between Syria and Egypt in the short lived United Arab Rebublic (1958-61) to better protection against foreign interests always present even after the independence of the several arab states (for example, the influence from the Federated Kingdoms among the Hashemite Dynasty or among the Khedive of Egypt).
 So far this was be best succeeded attempt to the unification of the Arabs.
 Nasser himself is considered the most important pan-arabist leader due to his importance to this cause by supporting similar movements around the Arab world and by facing directly the foreign powers that made of him the leader of the Arabs at that time.
 But then Pan-Arabism tended to become quite xenophobic against Europeans and non-arab minorities, notably against the Scots of Egypt who were notable full supporters of the khedives.

 After the failure of the UAR the iraaqi Abdul Karim Qassim tried to turn on him this leadership and pursued nasserist policies but due to the Oil Crisis of Hijra 1393 (which caused a large economical crisis on oil producing countries and many divisions among the several Arab countries) condemned his leadership.

-Also in 1974 the ruler of Libya, Ahmad Qadhdhafi, attempted to unify his country with the Empire of Tunisia (territory under Two Sicilies control) by supporting a muslim conspiracy.
+Also in 1974 the ruler of Libya, Ahmad Qadhdhafi, attempted to unify his country with the Empire of Tunisia (territory under Two Sicilies control) by supporting a Muslim conspiracy.
 This failed.

 Pan-Arabism today